 Talk about a win-win for your grocery shopping budget!
 Not only is it cheaper and helps you save money on groceries, but it is better quality as well.
 Check out our basic college grocery list if you are a student.

 Some Generic Items To Consider:

-- Canned Items: Things such as canned fruit or vegetables are the same in a generic brand.
-Be sure to look for the BPA free liner cans as these are much healthier for you.
+- Canned Items: Canned fruit or vegetables are the same in a generic brand.
+Be sure to look for the BPA-free liner cans as these are much healthier for you.

-- Snacks: Buying things like granola bars, generic oreos, tortilla chips, party mix, and trail mixes taste the same as name brand items.
-You can save a lot of money by purchasing these in the generic label.
+- Snacks: Buying things like granola bars, generic Oreos, tortilla chips, party mix, and trail mixes taste the same as name-brand items.
+You can save a lot of money by purchasing these on the generic label.

 - Food Staples: Items such as butter, cooking oil, olive oil, sugar, and flour are the same as national name brands.
 You can’t have a generic version of flour.
 It’s just sold under a generic label.

 - Frozen Items: Things such as frozen produce, chicken nuggets, tater tot‘s, waffles, frozen breakfast pancakes; all types of items can be bought in the generic version.
 According to Harvard, even your fresh produce may not be all that fresh after all, so a mix of frozen and fresh may be best.